-[0161] The draft of the vessel can be shared for used for managing the amount of freight.
-In principle, it is controlled such that injecting of gas is available when the pressure of the pressurized gas and/or the exhaust gas is equal to or more than that at the draft, and injecting of gas is stopped when the pressure of the pressurized gas and/or the exhaust gas is equal to or less than that at the draft.
+The draft of the vessel can be shared for used for managing the amount of freight.
+In principle, it is controlled such that injecting of gas is available when the pressure of the pressur- 60 ized gas and/or the exhaust gas is equal to or more than that at the draft, and injecting of gas is stopped when the pressure of the pressurized gas and/or the exhaust gas is equal to or less than that at the draft.
 Because this control appropriately injects gas, the seawater does not cause backflow.

-[0162] In the configurations of claims in 1, 2, 6 and 18, the navigational condition detection means may be an inclination detector detecting an inclination of the hull, adopt a configuration where the number of working gas outlets laterally arranged on the vessel and/or the inject rate of gas is controlled according to the inclination.
+In the configurations corresponding to the embodiments of the present invention, the navigational condition detection means may be an inclination detector detecting an inclination of the hull, adopt a configuration where the number of working gas outlets laterally arranged on the vessel and/or the inject rate of gas is controlled according to the inclination.

-[0163] The inclination detector can be used for another application for the vessel (e.g., the air inject rate of air is decreased or stopped when freight conditions are verified and when variation in inclination is large, etc.).
+The inclination detector can be used for another application for the vessel (e.g., the air inject rate of air is decreased or stopped when freight conditions are verified and when variation in inclination is large, etc.).

-[0164] With such a configuration, the gas adjustment device is controlled according to the degree of inclination of the hull detected by the inclination detector.
-Because the number of gas outlets and/or the inject rate of gas is appropriately adjusted when turning and rolling, the bubble diffusion conditions are appropriately controlled by decreasing the number of working nozzles where gas is injected at a shallow side of the inclination and increasing the number of working nozzles where gas is injected at a function when the vessel is inclined, thereby allowing effectiveness in frictional resistance reduction to be improved.
+With such a configuration, the gas adjustment device is controlled according to the degree of inclination of the hull detected by the inclination detector.
+Because the number of gas outlets and/or the inject rate of gas is appropriately adjusted when turning and rolling, the bubble diffusion conditions are appropriately controlled by decreasing the number of working nozzles where gas is injected at a shallow side of the inclination and increasing the number of working nozzles where gas is injected at a deep side of the inclination when the vessel is inclined, thereby allowing effectiveness in frictional resistance reduction to be improved.

-[0165] In the configurations of claims 1, 2, 6 and 18, the navigational condition detection means may adopt a configuration of being attached to a spot at least without receiving influences of the bubbles.
+In the configurations corresponding to the embodiments of the present invention, the navigational condition detection means may adopt a configuration of being attached to a spot at least without receiving influences of the bubbles.

-[0166] The navigational condition detection means includes what is arranged at a prescribed part of the hull facing water, such as a depth sounder measuring a depth of water at a navigational region.
+The navigational condition detection means includes what as a depth sounder measuring a depth of water at a navigational region.
 A principal object of the present application is to reduce the frictional resistance by causing bubbles injected from the gas outlet to flow around the bottom of the vessel while retaining the bubbles therearound.
 The inject condition of gas is controlled on the basis of the various types of detection results from the navigational condition detection means.
-Accordingly, optimization of the detection result, forms a desired inject condition and thereby improves the reduction in frictional resistance.
+Accordingly, optimization of the detection condition improves the reliability of the detection result, forms a desired inject condition and thereby improves the reduction in frictional resistance.

-[0167] With such a construction, the position where the navigational condition detection means facing water is arranged at a position without receiving influences of the injected gas.
+With such a construction, the position where the navigational condition detection means facing water is arranged at a position without receiving influences of the injected gas.
 More specifically, the position is a spot where the navigational condition detection means is not covered with gas during detection, gas does not come into a detection region and a stable detection condition can be maintained.
 This allows a desired detection result to be reliably acquired.
 Because attachment of the navigational condition detection means does not receive influences owing to bubbles, fouling of marine organisms is a little, which can prevent unexpected failures, malfunctions, accidents and the like owing to the fouling from occurring.
-Systems of the navigational condition detector means include a relative velocity detector, a draft detector and an inclination detector.
+Systems of the navigational condition detection means include a relative velocity detector, a draft detector and an inclination detector.
 When any one of these is used, attachment on the position without receiving influences of bubbles can be performed.

-[0168] In the configurations of claims 2, 6, 7, 11 and 18 a configuration may be adopted that the path is raised on or above the waterline and then connected to the gas outlet.
+In the configurations corresponding to the embodiments of path is raised on or above the waterline and then connected to the gas outlet.